Graduation Requirements

 School-Initiated Courses and Student-Initiated Projects (Under Review)

-School-Initiated Courses (SICs) are curricula developed by school divisions/schools to meet local needs and interests.
-Student-Initiated Projects (SIPs) are curricular projects that students develop based on their interests.
-Students may obtain credit for a maximum of eleven (11) SICs and three (3) SIPs across their Senior Years.
+School-Initiated Courses (SICs) are curricula developed by school divisions/districts/schools to meet local needs and interests.
+Student-Initiated Projects (SIPs) are curricular projects that learners develop based on their interests.
+They may obtain credit for a maximum of eleven (11) SICs and three (3) SIPs across their Senior Years.
 For more information, visit Locally Developed Curriculua: School-Initiated Courses and Student-Initiated Projects.

 Special Language Credit Option

-There are two pathways where students may be awarded up to four (4) special language credits:
+There are two pathways where learners may be awarded up to four (4) special language credits:

 • By presenting recognized non-Manitoba credentials (transcripts, report cards, certificates of standing, etc.) that demonstrate prior instruction or proficiency in languages other than English or French.